sork01/smartender/README.md

 # smartender
-The main program for our smart bartender to work.
-Both interface and backend
+Software for the drinking machine made 2020

+Program written in python with flask.
+Both backend and interface.